Krystalz2018/DS-Take-Home-Challenge/README.md

 ## 8. Song Challenge

-  - Deal with Json file
+  - Deal with JSON file
   - Groupby and DataFrame manipulation
   - Recommendation Model using KNN